 EFA London was originally set up in partnership with London Citizens.
 The first classes were set up by Dermot Bryers (CEO) and Camille Alsop (trustee) in order to support London Citizens’ campaigning work, particularly the Living Wage campaign.
 The Living Wage campaign aims to secure an hourly rate for workers that reflects the real-life costs of living in London (and is higher than the National minimum wage).
 From conversations with hotel staff, Dermot realised that many of the workers that wanted to fight for fairer wages did not have the English skills to negotiate with their managers or organise their co-workers.
 Their lack of language left them frustrated and vulnerable to exploitation.
-And so Dermot set up an action-orientated ESOL course with Polish workers from the West London Hilton, supporting them to devise political and linguistic strategies to secure higher pay.
+Following this, Dermot set up an action-orientated ESOL course with Polish workers from the West London Hilton, supporting them to devise political and linguistic strategies to secure higher pay.
 Three years later, EFA London became a fully fledged charity with long-term funding that helped it negotiate the first couple of years.
-Our classes are now held in locations like schools, community centres, faith organisations and workplaces to reach people close to where they live or work.
-The charity has developed into a growing team of six trustees; 10 staff members around 20 volunteers as well as over 400 participants.
+Our classes are now held in locations such as schools, community centres, faith organisations and workplaces to reach people close to where they live or work.
+The charity has developed into a growing team of ten trustees; twelve staff members around fourteen volunteers; as well as over four-hundred participants.

 People are fully able to participate in and help create a just and equal society, regardless of where they are from.

 To ensure migrants have access to action-orientated, participatory ESOL classes and community organising opportunities that equip them to bring about fundamental change.